UTS-eResearch/data_directory_cataloger/README.md

     Description: FastQC reads a set of sequence files and produces a quality control report.
     Data Manager: Mike Lake

-In each sub-directory the README.yaml keys are metadata fields and their values describe the contents of the sub-directory.
+In each subdirectory the README.yaml keys are metadata fields and their values describe the contents of the subdirectory.
 The keys used in the YAML should be named the same as what is available in any Data Management Plans that you may be using.

-The README.yaml files should contain the same metadata fields for each sub-directory *at the same level*.
-The idea being is that each sub-directory at a given level are in some way related and would have the same required metadata fields.
+The README.yaml files should contain the same metadata fields for each subdirectory *at the same level*.
+The idea being is that each subdirectory at a given level are in some way related and would have the same required metadata fields.
 The DDC program looks at all the keys and if any README.yaml file is missing a key then that is flagged as a warning that a metadata field might be missing.